Đuro Đaković (company)

-Đuro Đaković Grupa d.d. is a Croatian metal mechanical engineering group based in Slavonski Brod, Croatia.
-The company is named after Đuro Đaković, a prominent Yugoslav communist of the Interwar period.
+Đuro Đaković Grupa d.d. is a Croatian mechanical engineering company based in Slavonski Brod, Croatia.
+The company is named after Đuro Đaković, a prominent Yugoslav metal worker of the interwar period. Đuro Đaković is one of Croatia's largest defence contractors and manufacturers.

 The company's origins date to the establishment of a metal engineering factory in Brod in 1921, it expanded throughout the 20th century, becoming a major regional enterprise of its type, active in rail vehicle manufacture including locomotives, industrial boilers, power plant construction, and large scale metal structures including bridges.
 In the 1990s the company was privatised and a number of businesses became separate entities – the remainder were grouped under the 'Đuro Đaković Holding d.d.' group.

 History

 Background

 In 1921, the company Prva jugoslavenska tvornica vagona strojeva i mostova dd Brod na Savi (First Yugoslavian wagon, machinery and bridge factory company, Brod on the Sava) was established, with 125000 shares of 400 crowns.
 The factory buildings were constructed by 1922.
 Croatian industrialist Aleksandar Ehrmann was leading in attracting foreign investment into the firm in 1923.

 In 1926, the company constructed its first bridge (over the Tisza near Titel), and its first railway vehicle, and first steam boiler.
 In 1928 the company produced its first tram (for Belgrade).
 Development of the company continued in the 1930s with the factory beginning to produce vessels for the chemical industry, cranes, and powered railway vehicles.

 During the Invasion of Yugoslavia of 1941 the factory was heavily damaged.
-Post World War II the factory employed 1330 people (1945), after reconstruction of the war damaged buildings it was renamed Đuro Đaković Industrija šinskih vozila, industrijskih i energetskih postrojenja i čeličnih konstrukcija Slavonski Brod in 1947, after Brod born communist politician Đuro Đaković.
-In the 1950s the company entered into a collaboration with Babcock & Wilcox (1952), and manufactured its first diesel engine (1955), the company also manufactured railway vehicles for domestic use and for export.
+Post World War II the factory employed 1330 people (1945).
+After reconstruction of the war damaged buildings, it was renamed Đuro Đaković Industrija šinskih vozila, industrijskih i energetskih postrojenja i čeličnih konstrukcija Slavonski Brod in 1947, after Brod born communist politician Đuro Đaković.
+In the 1950s the company entered into a collaboration with Babcock & Wilcox (1952), and manufactured its first diesel engine (1955).
+The company also manufactured railway vehicles for domestic use and for export.

 The company workforce expanded from 2500 (1952) to over 4500 by 1964; by 1969 the factory had become a major boiler and steel structure manufacturer.
 During this period the plant began manufacturing GM-EMD locomotives under license.
-In the 1970s the company's interest were extended to nuclear power plant manufacturing – the company was involved in the construction of the Krško Nuclear Power Plant.
+In the 1970s the company's interests were extended to nuclear power plant manufacturing—the company was involved in the construction of the Krško Nuclear Power Plant.
 Other large scale industrial construction projects included construction of Sugar and Cement factories, and an association with Belgian boiler manufacturer Wanson was formed.
 A company manufacturing industrial scale expansion joints was established in 1974 in association with Teddington Bellows (UK).

-During the 1980s the company diversified into production of agricultural machinery (in association with Deutz-Fahr), vending machines, seamless cylinders (e.g. gas cylinders), and began serial production of the M-84 tank in 1983.
+During the 1980s the company diversified into the production of agricultural machinery (in association with Deutz-Fahr), vending machines, seamless cylinders (e.g. gas cylinders), and began serial production of the M-84 tank in 1983.
 Involvement in construction of railway vehicles (including liquified gas wagons), factories, and power plants also continued.
 By 1986 the company employed over 16000 people.